 If your littles are able to stay up late then purchase tickets ahead of time for the Ghost City Grave Tales Ghost Tour.
 It starts at 9pm…which is why I add the caveat.

-This is a family-friendly tour with about 90 minutes of walking through Savannah’s haunted mansions and historic homes, haunted cemeteries, burial grounds and battlefields.
+This is a kid friendly, family friendly tour with about 90 minutes of walking through Savannah’s haunted mansions and historic homes, haunted cemeteries, burial grounds and battlefields.
 It’s also one of Savannah’s most highly-rated tours.

 Ok – now off to bed with you!
 We have a big day tomorrow.